Hawthorne Plaza: Potential redevelopment plans

-Numerous redevelopment plans for the abandoned mall have been proposed, plans to redevelop the mall started since 1998, however, none of the proposals have came to fruition.
+Numerous redevelopment plans for the abandoned mall have been proposed, plans to redevelop the mall started since 1998, however, none of the proposals have come to fruition.

 On November 21, 2014, ABC News announced that Hawthorne Plaza would be revitalized as an outlet mall.

 In February 2016, it was announced that Hawthorne Plaza would be revitalized as a large "power center", which could include an outdoor mini-mall, an office complex and walkable outdoor retail strips with upper-level homes.

 A month later, on March 10, 2016, the Hawthorne Specific Plan, which included the revitalization of the ailing mall, was approved by the city council.
 The plan also called for 500 high-end housing units, innovative office units, commercial outlets open to Hawthorne Blvd, and outdoor dining sites.
 Property owner Charles Co. never began construction.

 On November 29, 2016, the Hawthorne City Hall commission announced plans to demolish Hawthorne Plaza and build something similar to the Farmers Market in Los Angeles.
 As of 2021 the future developments have been put on an indefinite hold.

 On December 15, 2022, mall owner Arman Gabaee was sentenced to four years in prison for bribing a Los Angeles County official in a scheme to sign a lucrative tenancy agreement for the abandoned mall.

+In October of 2023, Cushman & Wakefield acquired the mall property and placed it for sale for redevelopment opportunities.
+The initial plan during the acquisition was to turn the mall into residential apartments.